angel-dart/gitbook/Middleware.md

 ```

 ## waterfall
-You can chain middleware (or any request handler together), if you do not feel like making multiple `chain` calls, or if it is impossible to call chain multiple times:
+You can chain middleware (or any request handler together), if you do not feel like making multiple `chain` calls, or if it is impossible to call chain multiple times, using the [`waterfall`](https://www.dartdocs.org/documentation/angel_common/latest/angel_common/waterfall.html) function:

 ```dart
 app.chain(waterfall([